 5. BOUDHANATH STUPA

 The last place I visited was a perfect combination of culture, history, and entertainment of not only Nepal, but Tibet too.
 The stupa built as a respect to lord Buddha, is a beautiful geometric architectural delight with five buddhas representing the five elements of nature (earth, water, fire, air and ether), four of which surround the fifth huge white structure shown in the picture below.
 Circling the entire structure is path full of markets and traditional restaurants.

-My stories from Nepal are those that I collected on a sponsored trip by Nepal Tourism Board and Pacific Asia Travel Association to attend the Himalayan Travel Mart in June 2017, when I was given the opportunity to trot around Kathmandu and Pokhara with my backpack for about a month.
+My stories from Nepal are those that I collected on a press trip by Nepal Tourism Board and Pacific Asia Travel Association to attend the Himalayan Travel Mart in June 2017 and 2018, when I was given the opportunity to trot around Kathmandu and Pokhara with my backpack for about a month.
 I not only had the opportunity to trek and raft when in Nepal, but also taste their lifestyle and culture to its core, and hence, this article.
 Read more about my backpacking adventure here.

 Have you been to Nepal?
 Are you planning to go there?
 Comment below!
 I always love me some good feedback/questions!